Starting and ending furlough

 If someone disagrees with their employer's decision about being selected for furlough or how much they'll get paid, they should talk to their employer and try to come to an agreement.

-Any furlough agreements should be in writing.
+Any new furlough arrangements should be agreed between the employer and the employee or worker, and be put in writing.
 It's a good idea to include:

 - the date furlough starts